chef/chef-web-docs/chef_master/source/chef_system_requirements.rst

 For a standalone deployment:

-* 4 total cores, 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs
+* 4 total cores (physical or virtual)
-* 4 GB of RAM; 8 GB of RAM for Chef Analytics
+* 8 GB of RAM or more
 * 5 GB of free disk space in ``/opt``
 * 5 GB of free disk space in ``/var``

-For a tiered deployment:

-* 8 total cores 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs or faster
-* 16GB RAM
-* 2 x 300GB SAS RAID1 drives
-* Hardware RAID card
-* 1 GigE NIC interface
-* 20 GB of free disk space in ``/opt``
-* 40 GB of free disk space in ``/var``
-* A back-end server; all other systems will be front-end servers.
+.. note:: The RAM requirement can be lowered down to a minimum of 4 GB of RAM if the number of Chef client runs (CCRs) per minute are low (i.e. less than 33 CCRs/min).
+See `Capacity Planning </server_components.html#capacity-planning>`_ for more information on how this metric affects scalability.

 For a high availability deployment:

-* 8 total cores 2.0 GHz AMD 41xx/61xx or Intel Xeon 5000/E5 CPUs or faster
-* 16GB RAM
-* 2 x 300GB SAS RAID1 drives
-* Hardware RAID card
+General requirements

+* Three backend servers; as many frontend servers as required
-* 1 x GigE NIC interface
+* 1 x GigE NIC interface (if on premises)

+.. tag system_requirements_ha

+Frontend requirements

+* 4 cores (physical or virtual)
+* 4GB RAM
-* 20 GB of free disk space in ``/opt``
+* 20 GB of free disk space (SSD if on premises, Premium Storage in Microsoft Azure, EBS-Optimized GP2 in AWS)
-* 40 GB of free disk space in ``/var``
-* Two back-end servers; as many front-end servers as required.

-.. note:: Front end machines, when load balanced, may have fewer than 4 cores and 4 GB of RAM.
+Backend requirements

+* 2 cores (physical or virtual)
+* 8GB RAM
+* 50 GB/backend server (SSD if on premises, Premium Storage in Microsoft Azure, EBS-Optimized GP2 in AWS)

 .. warning:: The Chef server MUST NOT use a network file system of any type---virtual or physical---for backend storage.
 The Chef server database operates quickly.
 The behavior of operations, such as the writing of log files, will be unpredictable when run over a network file system.

+.. end_tag

 .. end_tag
 .. tag system_requirements_server_software